-Characterized by a humid subtropical climate, four distinct seasons and relatively good air-quality, Shanghai is a place well suited for habitation.
-The most pleasant seasons in the city are spring and autumn, because the former is comfortable and warm and the latter is generally sunny and dry.
+Characterized by a humid subtropical climate, four distinct seasons, and relatively good air quality.
+The most pleasant seasons in the city are spring and autumn because the former is comfortable and warm and the latter is generally sunny and dry.

 The other two seasons, however, are less enjoyable: Winter often feels chilly and damp and summer feels hot and wet.